 High quality teaching, differentiated for individual children is the first step in responding to pupils who have or may have learning needs.
 This is known as a 'graduated response'.
 We regularly and carefully review the quality of teaching for all children including those at risk of underachievement.
 Where it is clear that additional intervention is not supporting progress it is likely that a child may have special educational needs.
-If a child has been identified as having special educational needs an IEP will be actioned and the school will keep a careful record of this in order to monitor progress.
+If a child has been identified as having special educational needs extra support will be put in place (in some cases an IEP will be actioned) and the school will keep a careful record of this in order to monitor progress.

-Where it is decided that a pupil does have SEN, the decision should be recorded in the school records and the pupil's parents must be formally informed that special educational provision is being made.
+Where it is decided that a pupil does have SEND, the decision should be recorded in the school records and the pupil's parents must be formally informed that special educational provision is being made.

-The SENCO will use the school's tracking system and comparative national data and expectations to monitor the level and rate of progress for children identified with SEND.
+The SENCO will use the school's tracking system and comparative national data and expectations to monitor the level and rate of progress for children identified with SEN.